On this page

 - have a waste transport certificate unless working under a special classification.

-Licences to store asbestos
+Permissions to store asbestos waste

 You can store asbestos for less than 60 days if it is:

-- less than 10 m3
+- less than 10 cubic metres

-- permitted under a planning scheme made under the Planning and Environment Act 1987 to be used as a transfer station, and which is allowed to accept asbestos
+- permitted under a planning scheme made under the Planning and Environment Act 1987 to be used as a transfer station, and which is allowed to accept asbestos or

 - used as a public utility depot and is storing asbestos waste that has been generated by the public utility.
-The site must be at least 100 m away from homes, health services, childcare and education centres.
+The site must be at least 100 metres away from homes, health services, childcare and education centres.
 A public utility depot is a storage site which energy and water corporations use.

 The asbestos waste then needs to be transported to a site which is licensed by EPA to receive it.